mondaycom/ns1-prometheus-exporter/README.md

 To ensure you get the monitoring data you need, while minimizing API calls to NS1's backend, consider the following configurations while setting up the exporter:
 - `MONITOR_ZONES` - if you have a lot of zones with many records, you might want to specify a subset of these zones to be monitored.
 This will eliminate API calls to zones you don't need to monitor
 - `EXPORTER_GRANULARITY` - if you maintain large zones with hundreds/thousands of DNS records, consider setting this to `zone`.
 Zone-level monitoring requires a single API call, while record-level monitoring requires querying every one of your records individually to obtain the QPS metric data

+### Value accuracy and the meaning of queries/min
+NS1 expose DNS query throughput in units of QPS (queries/sec), which are defined by them as so:
+> ...Once per minute on the minute, a new QPS value is calculated using the query count in a two minute period ending five minutes ago.
+This query count is divided by 120 seconds to return an average QPS for that time period

+The exporter returns a queries/min by multiplying the returned value by 60, along a timestamp of 5 minutes ago, rounded down to the start of that minute.

+Given these differences, you may see small differences between NS1 data presented on their website and data presented by the exporter over time.
+Still, the values are close enough to be used for monitoring over long periods of time and for active domains.